jjackson19862017/WeddingBookingSystem/README.md

 I have also changed the accordian card so that there is a way in the future for the money to be added and subtracted.

+### 30th - Created A Event Cost Input on the Dashboard

+Once a user has inputted an event date and contract issued then they can add the event cost.

 ## Removal of items

 ### view_all_customers